top of page

 On the road from Villabouly to Xe Pon, we dodged potholes big enough to swallow a truck, finally turning onto a good highway to Muang Phin.
 The friendly girls at the guesthouse let us wash our dust-covered clothes and hose down the bikes.

-Guesthouses seemed to appear just at the right moment and we never had to rough it for a single night.
+Guesthouses seemed to appear just at the right moment.
+We never had to rough it for a single night.
 They are surprisingly modern and clean.
-Remarkably most, have hot water, a welcome refreshment after a day on the road.
+Remarkably, most have hot water, a welcome refreshment after a day on the road.

 Climbing the steep riverbank on the opposite side we found ourselves on a sandy path.
 The cluster of bamboo homes faded in our mirrors as we zigged and zagged in soft sand, that alternately became hard rock and mud.